 Plantar warts and corns can be unsightly.
 They both can appear on the feet and have a similar appearance.
 Despite some similarities, they are not the same.
-Their appearance, where they are located on the foot, and their primary cause are some differentiating factors.
-Here’s how to tell them apart.
+Their appearance, where they are located on the foot, and their primary cause are some factors that set them apart.
+Here’s how to tell the difference between warts and corns.

 What is a Plantar Wart?